Skip Main Navigation

 Concurrent Enrollment

-Yes, MSJC will accept the most recent copy of unofficial high school transcripts along with any other required documents such as AP test scores.
+Yes, MSJC accepts the most recent unofficial high school transcript along with any other required documents, such as AP test scores.

-Yes, all high school students enrolled at MSJC are responsible for complying with the rules and regulations of the College as published in the Mt.
-San Jacinto College Catalog, Schedule of Classes and Administrative and Board policies.
+Yes, all High School students at MSJC must follow the College’s rules and regulations as outlined in the College Catalog, Schedule of Classes, and Administrative and Board policies.

-No. The UC and CSU admissions offices weigh California Community College courses that meet A-G requirements on a 5.0 scale and are contractually required to accept courses listed on www.assist.org for degree and general education requirements.
-The UC and CSU systems are not contractually required to accept AP and Honors courses for degree and general education requirements.
+No. UC and CSU admissions consider California Community College courses that meet A–G requirements on a 5.0 scale and are contractually required to accept courses listed on www.assist.org for degree and general education requirements.
+In contrast, AP and honors courses are not contractually guaranteed to count toward UC/CSU degree or general education requirements.

-Each K-12 District must make its own determination about which college course(s) are deemed equivalent for high school graduation requirements.
-Meet with your high school counselor to determine which courses your high school will accept for core graduation requirements.
+Each K–12 District decides which college courses satisfy high school graduation requirements.
+Meet with your High School Counselor to confirm which MSJC courses your school will accept for core graduation credit.

-Your MSJC student email account will be created once you have registered for at least one class at MSJC.
-Further details will be sent to the personal email address you provided on the application for admission.
-Please see Step 3 above for more details.
+Your MSJC student email account is not created until after you register for at least one class.
+Instructions will be sent to the personal email provided on your application.
+See Step 3 for more details.

 All college coursework will apply towards a student's college Academic Standards and Satisfactory Academic Progress for financial aid (regardless of receiving financial aid or not).
 Late withdrawals or failure to successfully complete a class will impact a student's future eligibility for financial aid.
 These federal and state regulations requirements also apply to high school students (concurrently or dual enrolled) who take college coursework.

-Yes, High School students with an IEP, 504 plan or wanting assistance from the MSJC Accommodation Services Center (formerly Disabled Student Programs & Services) may register with the program.
+High School students with an IEP, 504 plan, or wanting assistance from the MSJC Accommodation Services Center may register with the program if they are taking Concurrent Enrollment course(s).
+Students taking Dual Enrollment courses will work with their High School site for accommodation requests.
 For more information, please visit their website here: msjc.edu/asc

 A cross-listed course is a course that overlaps two or more academic disciplines.
-Example: HIST-128 & BIOL-128, the title for both of these courses is History of Science and the course content is identical.
+Example: HIST-128 & BIOL-128, the title for both courses is History of Science and the course content is identical.

 No, High School students are not permitted to audit MSJC courses.